A BEGINNER’S GUIDE TO STARTING A SIMPLE AND EASY YOGA PRACTICE AT HOME

 You are going to have to really pay attention initially as your instructor walks you through the series of poses fairly quickly.
 The very first time, you might want to observe more than actually participate, or watch and then try to do the pose.

 Once you know what to do, you can listen more than watch and just pay attention to your body.
 Eventually, you will really get the pose right and you will get the most benefit from the practice.
+You will find amazing insights into your own body and what it can tell you about what you need to reduce the stress in your life.

 Your instructor means it when they say “Breathe in (inhale), breathe out (exhale)” during the poses.
 Your breathing should be in sync with what they are telling you to do.

 There is a method to their instruction and breathing right is part of it.
 If you do it accurately, you should feel a difference in your level of relaxation at the end.
+And, you will be able to take this level of relaxation with you throughout your day and utilizing your breath to calm yourself (which is a very key thing to learn).

 Whatever you do, DO NOT SKIP THE RELAXATION PART AT THE END.
 This is the most important (and best) part for most of us Moms/Women/Caregivers.
 This is the time for you to breathe, relax, and let go of any tension you have stored up.

-Evaluate How You Feel at the End
+Evaluate How You Feel when you complete the yoga workout

 When you are done, take your time sitting or standing up.
 A lot of times you will end up in relaxation pose (above).